Nazar-Pichak/Professional-CSS-Course/readme.md

 2. Still not working?
 Check the file in this repo called 'bugs' and see if your problem is present and follow the steps there.
 3. Still not working?
 Copy and paste the final code of the video you're stuck at (you can find the final code in the project folders here).
 If you change the **package.json** file, run the command `npm install` to make sure you have the correct dependencies installed.
 4. Still not working?
 Please look at the Q&A section of the Udemy course to see if others already had the same problem.
 5. Still not working?
-Please ask the question in the Q&A section with a clear description of what's not working.
+Please open an issue in this GitHub repository with a clear description of what's not working.
 I will help you as quickly as I can.
 But from my experience: the vast majority of your problems will be because of typos / simple mistakes.

 I'm online throughout most of the day and will help you as quickly as I can!
 In the meantime, I apologize for the inconvenience.
 Sometimes things break after recording the videos, but I try to be quick with any bugs that come up.